wu12023/wu12023.github.io/_pages/about.md

 ---

 <div style="border-bottom: 1px solid #000; display: inline-block; color: red;">
-    <strong><em>**Pursuing a Ph.D journey in multimodal research!
+    <strong><em>**Pursuing a PhD journey in multimodal research!
 If you're intrigued and considering collaboration or have insights, reach out via email.
 Let's innovate together!**</em></strong>
 </div>

 Hi, I'm [**Yiming Shi**](https://shiym.top/about/), an undergraduate at the University of Electronic Science and Technology of China (UESTC) enrolled in the Internet+ Dual Degree Program.
-I'm pursuing a B.E. in Computer Science and a B.A. in Finance.
+I'm pursuing a BSc in Computer Science and a BEc in Finance.

 ## Current Position